-Toilet tanks in the hot and humid summer months can condensate or sweat, so badly that you may think it is actually leaking.
-The reason this happens is the water coming into your home is much cooler then the temperature in your home and just like a cold drink on your coffee table, the tank will sweat.
-The water dripping off the tank can also lead to floor damage, besides being an annoyance.
+Toilet tanks in hot and humid summer months can develop condensate or sweat, sometimes so badly that you may think that the toilet is actually leaking.
+The reason this happens is that the water coming into your home is much cooler than the temperature in your home.. and just like a cold drink on your coffee table, the tank will sweat.
+The water dripping off the tank can also lead to floor/wall damage, besides being an annoyance.
 But the solution is not a complicated one, it just costs a little money.
-You can purchase a toilet tank insulating kit that should solve the problem however if this is not practical for your tank you could also, purchase a pre insulated tank or install a mixing valve that will add a mix of hot and cold water to the tank.
+You can purchase a toilet tank insulating kit that should solve the problem, however if this is not practical for your tank you could also purchase a pre insulated tank, or install a mixing valve that will add a mix of hot and cold water to the tank.

-*If your toilet flapper is worn or your fill valve is not properly adjusted, causing water to slowly trickle to the bowl, this can create condensation on the toilet tank.
+Note: If your toilet flapper is worn or your fill valve is not properly adjusted, causing water to slowly trickle into the bowl, this can also create condensation on the toilet tank.

 Tools and materials you may require

 - Utility knife